sysnasri/arvato/README.md

-# Arvato DevOps Scenario
+# Task1 DevOps Scenario

-This repository is about Arvato job opportunity as a DevOps engineer.
+This repository is about Task1 job opportunity as a DevOps engineer.

 The assignment consists of 2 tasks which are listed here.